Register your bike for free online

 In 2011, the League of American Bicyclists re-designated Tempe a Silver-Level Bicycle-Friendly Community Award winner.
 Tempe was recognized for providing safe bike facilities like the award-winning Western Canal Multi-use path and encouraging residents to bike to work and for fun.
 Whether it’s participating in Tempe’s annual, Tour de Tempe bike ride or enjoying a ride along the Crosscut Canal path, Tempe’s bike program has something for everyone.

 With three percent of Tempe residents biking to work, Tempe has one of the highest percentages of bicycle commuters in the country.
 Tempe uses the best methods for integrating bicycling and bicycle infrastructure into all levels of city planning.
 The city’s urban design plans include accommodations for bicycling in order to integrate bicycling as part of the culture of Tempe and to assist in the enhancement of a balanced transportation system.
 Because of the support from the Tempe City Council, Arizona State University, the community and non-profit organizations like the Tempe Bicycle Action Group, Tempe is on the right track to becoming one of the leading bike communities in the country.

 The League of American Bicyclists examined traffic engineering facilities and policies and bicycling promotion efforts of the communities.
 The organization also considered cities’ enforcement of traffic laws on motorists and cyclists, efforts to educate both groups on traffic safety and processes to plan for and evaluate policies and facilities for bicycling.

-Each April, Tempe holds two bicycling events: The Tour de Tempe Community Bike Ride Bike to Work Day.
+Each April, Tempe holds two bicycling events: The Tour de Tempe Community Bike Ride (April 6, 2014) and Bike to Work Day (April 16, 2014).
 Both showcase Tempe's 175 miles of bikeways.